Stockton and Darlington Railway: Progress and amalgamation

 In 1854, there were five or six trains a day between Darlington and Redcar and three a day between Darlington and Frosterley.
 Travelling at average speeds of 19–24 mph, passengers were charged from 1d per mile for third class to 2.2d per mile for first.
 Horses were still used on trains in the mid-1850s: a horse-drawn coach was still independently operated between Middlesbrough and Stockton in 1854 on Sundays, as the only S&DR services that run on that day were the mail trains, and locomotives replaced horses on passenger trains to West Auckland in 1856.
 The S&DR opened a carriage works south of Darlington North Road station in 1853 and later it built a locomotive works nearby to replace its works at Shildon.
 Designed by William Bouch, who had taken over from Hackworth as Locomotive Supervisor in 1840, it completed its first locomotive in 1864.
 In 1858 the Brusselton Inclines were bypassed by a line from the north end of Shildon Tunnel; the same year a passenger service started on the Hagger Leases branch and a mineral line opened from Crook via two inclines to Waterhouse.
 The section of the SD&LUR between West Auckland and Barnard Castle opened for minerals in July 1863 and passengers on 1 August 1863, together with a direct line from Bishop Auckland to West Auckland.
 Stations at Evenwood and Cockfield replaced stations on the Hagger Leases branch.

-In 1859, a company had been formed to link the Newcastle & Carlisle Railway with the SD&R via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent & Weardale Railway, which now bypassed the SD&R and linked with the SD&LUR, and the North British and London and North Western (LNWR) railways were providing two-thirds of the capital.
-The LNWR proposed to build warehouses in Hartlepool and buy shares in the West Hartlepool Harbour & Railway.
+In 1859, a company had been formed to link the Newcastle and Carlisle Railway with the SD&R via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent and Weardale Railway, which now bypassed the SD&R and linked with the SD&LUR, and the North British and London and North Western (LNWR) railways were providing two-thirds of the capital.
+The LNWR proposed to build warehouses in Hartlepool and buy shares in the West Hartlepool Harbour and Railway.
 The North Eastern Railway (NER), formed in 1854 by amalgamation, at the time was the largest railway company in the country and controlled the East Coast Main Line from Knottingley, south of York, through Darlington to Berwick-upon-Tweed.
 When they approached the S&DR with a proposal to merge, the directors deciding they preferred a merger with the NER than eventually becoming part of the LNWR, entered negotiations.
-Opposed by the NER, the Newcastle, Derwent & Weardale Railway bill was approved by the House of Commons in 1861, but the line was eventually rejected by the House of Lords.
+Opposed by the NER, the Newcastle, Derwent and Weardale Railway bill was approved by the House of Commons in 1861, but the line was eventually rejected by the House of Lords.
 The SD&LUR and EVR were absorbed by the S&DR on 30 June 1862.